-In the Iowa Legislature, Rob has served on the education, judiciary, public safety, natural resources, energy, environmental protection, appropriations, and ways and means committees.
+In the Iowa Legislature, Rob has served on the education, judiciary, public safety, local government, natural resources, energy, environmental protection, appropriations, and ways and means committees.
 In 2009 and 2010, he served as chair of the Senate Rebuild Iowa Committee after the devastating floods and tornadoes of 2008.
 In 2013 and 2014, he served as chair of the Senate Judiciary Committee, and in 2015 and 2016, he served as chair of the Senate Government Oversight Committee.

 In 2010, Rob helped form the Cedar River Watershed Coalition, a citizen-led effort to advocate for policies and practices to improve watershed and floodplain management to reduce future flood damage and improve water quality.
 The Coalition is committed to saying “never again” to the level of flood damage that occurred in 2008.
 Rob currently serves as co-chair of the Coalition.

 In 2013, Rob released his book, America’s Climate Century: What Climate Change Means for America in the 21st Century and What Americans Can Do About It, which has helped people across the country understand the issue better and take action.
 This book is available from libraries across Iowa and from book retailers in Iowa and online retailers.